-Step 2: Initiate communications with the responsible authorities (i.e., local and district municipality as well as DWS Regional Office) responsible for the catchment in which the resource affected is located.
+- Step 2: Initiate communications with the responsible authorities (i.e., local and district municipalities as well as DWS Regional Office) responsible for the catchment in which the affected resource is located. - Step 3: Utilize tools such as Google Earth/ Pro /Google Earth Engine/Sentinel, ensuring the use of high spatial resolution (<10 m) satellite imagery, GIS, and remote sensing to identify the areas affected.